Feluga, Queensland: History

 Domenico Borgna settled in Feluga and established a sugar cane farm in 1923, prior to the establishment of the Tully mill, making him one of the earliest cane farmers in the region.
 By January 1924 there was significant passenger traffic between Feluga and Innisfail.
 As of June 1924 Feluga was the official terminus for mail being delivered on the North Coast Line although that month a request, which was approved, was submitted for mail to be delivered further north to settlers in the Banyan district by construction trains.
 In July a report noted Feluga was likely to become a township due to being surrounded by promising farms which were likely to use Feluga as their principal railway station and a sawmill being established in its vicinity, and late that month a signpost with the name was raised for the first time and the first sugar cane harvest for the Banyan took place and was processed through Feluga.

 In mid-1923 an honorary Queensland Ambulance Transport Brigade centre was established at Feluga.

+Feluga Hall opened circa June 1926 with a sports day and fancy dress ball held to celebrate the occasion.

 The foundation stone of St Rita's Catholic Church was laid in May 1935 by Bishop John Heavey.
 He returned on Sunday 7 July 1935 to officially open the church.
 The church was at 140 Feluga Road (17.8814°S 145.9683°E) on land donated by William Tynan.
 It has now closed and been converted into 3 residences.